jfcloutier/karma_system/design_notes/policies.md

     * It is possible that, by the time, a CA receives a readying request, its beliefs have shifted and the actuation is obsolete.
     * This is disregarded and the actuation is nonetheless readied.
 * A CA that did not receive an intent nor emitted one terminates its current timeframe immediately.

-### Flow details

-* CAs may receive intent events during their open timeframes (intents received when a timeframe is closed but not ended are accumulated and given to the next timeframe when it opens)
-* At the close of its timeframe, a CA produces its own self-serving goals, prioritize them and compare priorities with the received intents
-* A CA selects either a received intent it can help realize, or a self-assigned goal it intends to realize
-  * The CA allocates an amount to time in which to try to realize the received intent or the self-assigned goal
-  * If a self-assigned goal is selected
-    * The CA builds/reuses a policy to realize it and emits an intent with the policy directives and a priority
-    * It messages the parents that sent intents that the intended goals can not be actuated
-  * If a received intent is selected
-    * For each goal matching a belief it holds
-      * It builds/reuses a policy and emits an intent
-    * The child CA tells the intending parent CA that what goals it can actuate
-* When the intending CA hears from all child CAs about all actualizable goals in the intent it emitted
-  * If any intended goal can not be actuated by any child CA, then the intent can not be realized
-    * The CA emits that the intent completed in failure
-    * The CA looks for an alternative policy unless time allotted is expired
-  * If all intended goals can be actuated
-    * For each such goal
-      * The CA select one child CA who can actuate and tells it to ready actuation
-        * It tells the others not to actuate
-    * Once all selected CAs have reported that they have readied actuation
-      * If the CA originated the intent from a self-selected goal, it tells the body to execute readied actuations
-      * Else if the intent was to realize a received goal (as a directive in an intent from a parent CA)
-        * Tell the parent CA that the received intent's goal actuation is readied